matthewmurdoch/VPS/sitewide.md

 5. **Ready-to-Paste Rewrites** — consolidated table (URL | field | current | recommended | char count).
 6. **Quick Wins This Week** — exactly 5 actions, each completable by one person in under 2 hours, tied to a specific page and (where relevant) keyword, referencing finding IDs.
 Table: action | target page | keyword | finding ID | why it wins.
 These are drawn from, not additional to, the action plan.
 7. **30/60/90-Day Action Plan** — each item references finding IDs, with impact rating.
-8. **What This Audit Could Not Verify** — each item with the tool to check it and what to look for.
+8. **What This Audit Could Not Verify** — each item with the tool to check it, what to look for, and the audit phase it belongs to.

 Severity definitions: CRITICAL = blocks indexing or bleeds equity site-wide (nav 404s, site-wide canonical errors, noindex on money pages).
 HIGH = clear ranking suppression or entity-fact contradiction.
 MEDIUM = optimization loss.
 LOW = polish.